davidtheclark/unfinishedToggler/README.md

   // useful for adding extra CSS transitions 'transClass': 'uft-trans',
   // delay between turning on and adding `transClass`;
-  // 40ms is minimum, in case turning on involves a `display` switch 'onTransDelay': 40,
+  // 40ms is minimum if turning on involves a `display` switch 'onTransDelay': 40,
   // delay between removing `transClass` and turning off 'offTransTime': 0,